Tropini-lab/PUPpy/README.md

 **PUPpy is currently ONLY available for MacOS and Linux**

 Installation of the puppy package varies depending on the architecture of your computer.
 To check what you have, open your terminal app and run: ```uname -m```.
-The architectures currently supported are: 1) osx-64 (Mac Intel chips), arm64 (Mac M1/M2 chips), and linux-64.
+The architectures currently supported are:
+1) x86-64 (Mac Intel chips, or emulated)
+2) arm64 (Mac M1/M2 chips)
+3) linux-64

-## Install with conda (osx-64 & linux-64)
+## Install with conda (x86-64 & linux-64)

 Ensure that the conda-forge and bioconda channels are added prior to installation: